 Credit card churning is legal, but card issuers are not fans of the practice.
 Some lenders, like Chase, actively work to combat card churners.
 Chase uses its unofficial “5/24 Rule” – which means potential customers who have opened 5+ cards in the previous 24 months will be denied any Chase card products.
 Some lenders require higher spending amounts to earn the welcome bonus to curb card churning.

 Beware, though, as card churning can land you in hot water.
 Buying gift cards, money orders, or other cash-like instruments can be a form of money laundering that causes trouble with the card company – and maybe even the law.
+Another practice that can lead to legal trouble is the use of a credit privacy number.

 Does Churning Hurt Your Credit?